bleonheart/Lilia/documentation/docs/libraries/lia.bars.md

 **Purpose**

-Retrieves a bar object by its identifier.
+Retrieves a bar by its identifier from the bar list.

 **Parameters**